+Essentials of Geology 3rd or 4th.
+Editions.
+Stephen Marshak W. W. Norton & Company, Inc. ISBN: 978-0-393-93238-6 (pbt.)
 Textbooks can be ordered online through UTD Bookstore.
 They could be also available at the Off-Campus Books.
 A wide offer of used textbooks is also available in many other electronic outlets fell free to explore it.

-Course Policies

-Sequence of events
+Course Policies Sequence of events

-All supporting material, all tests and assignments, and all communication will be provided through eLearning at https://elearning.utdallas.edu
+All supporting material, all exams and assignments, and all communication will be provided through eLearning at https://elearning.utdallas.edu/webapps/portal/frameset.jsp